dasch-swiss/dsp-tools/docs/cli-commands.md

 dsp-tools create project_definition.json
 ```

-Will create the project defined in `project_definition.json` on `localhost` for local viewing.
+This will create the project defined in `project_definition.json` on `localhost` for local viewing.

 In order to create the same project
 on the DSP server `https://admin.dasch.swiss`,